fhorinek/BoxToolBox/README.md

 ## How to install (Linux)
 Just clone or download this repository and run the main script.
-You will also need opencv installed
+You will also need opencv installed.
 ```bash
 pip install opencv-python
 git clone https://github.com/fhorinek/BoxToolBox.git